benediktaugenstein/sql-injection-prediction/README.md

 This python module can be used to differentiate between normal usernames or passwords and SQL-Injection attempts.

+## Setup

+1. Download this module from this github-repository (git install is not available yet).
+2. Add the module to the folder in which your other modules/libraries are kept (numpy, pandas etc.)
+3. You should be good to go.
+Take a look at the usage example to find out how to use this module.

+Important note: TensorFlow has to be installed for this module to work.

 ## Usage example

 Import the InjectionPredictor-class (and create the IP-object):